IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `Boolean hasVariables()` - Returns true if there is at least one variable in the query.
 Otherwise returns false.

-`GraphQLQueryNode withField(String field)` - Adds a new field to the current node.
+`GraphQLQuery withField(String field)` - Adds a new field to the current node.
 Returns the current node instance.

-`GraphQLQueryNode withFields(String[] fields)` - Adds new fields to the current node.
+`GraphQLQuery withFields(String[] fields)` - Adds new fields to the current node.
 Returns the current node instance.

-`GraphQLQueryNode withNode(GraphQLField node)` - Adds a new child node to the current node.
+`GraphQLQuery withNode(GraphQLField node)` - Adds a new child node to the current node.
 Accepts one parameter of type [`GraphQLField`](#graphqlnode).
 Returns the current node instance.

-`GraphQLQueryNode withNodes(GraphQLField[] nodes)` - Adds new child nodes to the current node.
+`GraphQLQuery withNodes(GraphQLField[] nodes)` - Adds new child nodes to the current node.
 Accepts one parameter of type [`GraphQLField[]`](#graphqlnode) (list can also be implicitly converted to the array).
 Returns the current node instance.

-`GraphQLQueryNode defineFragment(GraphQLFragment fragment)` - Defines a fragment for the query.
+`GraphQLQuery defineFragment(GraphQLFragment fragment)` - Defines a fragment for the query.
 Accepts the instance of the [`GraphQLFragment`](#graphqlfragmentnode) class.

-`GraphQLQueryNode defineFragments(GraphQLFragment[] fragments)` - Defines multiple fragments for the query.
+`GraphQLQuery defineFragments(GraphQLFragment[] fragments)` - Defines multiple fragments for the query.
 Accepts the array of the [`GraphQLFragment`](#graphqlfragmentnode) instances.

-`GraphQLQueryNode defineVariable(String name, String typeDefinition)` - Defines a new variable for the query with the name provided as the first parameter (name is specified without a dollar `$` sign).
+`GraphQLQuery defineVariable(String name, String typeDefinition)` - Defines a new variable for the query with the name provided as the first parameter (name is specified without a dollar `$` sign).
 The second parameter contains type definition of the variable as a string.

 `GraphQLOperationType getOperation()` - Returns the [`GraphQLOperationType`](#graphqloperation) instance of the current node.
-In case of GraphQLQueryNode it's `Query`.
+In case of GraphQLQuery it's `Query`.

 `GraphQLRequest asRequest()` - Returns a new instace of type [`GraphQLRequest`](#graphqlrequest) building it from the current node.